What is circadian rhythm disorder?

 One of the ways circadian rhythm disorder is diagnosed is a daily sleep log detailing any disruptions or irregularities that occur.
 Sleep logs or diaries can also be used with an actigraphy, a watch-like device, that monitors and records sleep and wake activity.
 If necessary, an overnight sleep study may be performed.

-What is the treatment for circadian rhythm disorder?
+How is treatment for circadian rhythm disorder treated?

 The ideal treatment of a circadian rhythm disorder is to regulate sleep patterns so that patients get the necessary sleep needed.
 Treatment options can vary based on the type of circadian rhythm disorder present.